A historic pub interior of national importance

 Further along on the left beyond a low doorway is the small tap room.
 It has a tiled and marble effect fireplace from the 1920s and benches which could date from the 1950/1960s.
 On the right a dog-leg in the passage past the cellar door and through the corner of the servery is the lounge with fixed seating possibly of the 1950s, which is the date of the brick fireplace.
 There is another door (now disused) which originally enabled customers to access the room from the passage near the front door.
 To get served you actually stand alongside bar staff in the servery.
 In 1990’s(?) the former barn was converted into two further rooms with bars and access is via a passage from near the tap room.
 The first is a small lounge called the ‘Tudor Room’ and beyond it a larger room with a full sized billiard table.

-Other Heritage pubs still with full sized billiard tables are the Lamb, Eccles, Greater Manchester; and the Douglas Arms, Bethesda, North Wales.
+Other Heritage pubs still with full sized billiard tables are the Lamb, Eccles, Manchester, Gtr; and the Douglas Arms, Bethesda, North Wales.